zakariabelassri/zakariabelassri/README.md

 #

-### Learning Journey

-Constantly learning and improving my skills.
-Here are some of the key areas I'm focusing on:

-- **Vue.js**: Building interactive user interfaces and single-page applications (SPAs).
-- **TailwindCSS**: Creating responsive and modern UI components.

-#

-### Future Goals
+#### Future Goals

-- Deepen my understanding of **JavaScript** frameworks by building more applications.
+Deepen my understanding of _JavaScript_ frameworks.
+Explore backend technologies to become a full-stack developer.
-- Contribute to open-source projects and collaborate with other developers.
+Contribute to open-source projects and collaborate with other developers.
-- Explore backend technologies to become a full-stack developer.